Nexus-mdg/dataframe-tester/README.md

 # DataFrame Tester 🚀

-A containerized DataFrame comparison and processing environment using Spark, Jenkins, and Python.
+A containerized DataFrame comparison and processing environment using Spark and Python.
 This project provides an easy-to-use platform for comparing, profiling, and manipulating CSV data files using Apache Spark.

 ## 🎯 What This Project Does